tcheng96/CAIChallenge2018/database/readme.md

 flyway clean
 ```

 `flyway info` will now show you that the migrations are pending again.
-Lets reinstall the database.
+Check it and then reinstall the database.
 ```
 flyway migrate
 ```